dadrian/dadrian.io/content/blog/posts/memory-safety-and-sandboxes.md

   no security boundary difference between the compiler and the binary.
 In other words, it doesn't matter if the attacker can trigger a bug in the compiler if they could also just run arbitrary machine code out of the box.
+[^10]: In practice, every WebAssembly implementation worth its salt is a JIT with the exact same problems I've been describing in this post.
+[^11]: It's turtles all the way down.